-Although CAPS offers both brief individual therapy and group therapy, there are situations in which a student’s treatment needs will be best met by mental health services in the community.
+Although the counseling center offers both brief individual therapy and group therapy, there are situations in which a student’s treatment needs will be best met by mental health services in the community.
 For example,

 - students who need or will benefit from longer-term therapy or

 - students who require psychiatric care and medication monitoring, and/or